Faith-muroa/git-basic-exercises/README.md

-hello, my name is Faith.
+hello, my name is Faith, am a female.